shaunikm/Doodle/README.md

 ## Acknowledgments 🙏

 This project uses the [Quick, Draw!
 Dataset](https://quickdraw.withgoogle.com/data) provided by Google.
-We thank Google for making this dataset available for research and educational purposes.
+I went ahead and downloaded the dataset and compiled it into an `npz` file.
+You can access it [here](https://drive.google.com/drive/folders/1eCo87_mNv0MAS-3zTeKbxPg8cCcrVFNH).